alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 What is a promise?
 Simply put, a promise is something that will happen in the future but maybe not immediately.
 It’s a way to help us handle asynchronous code such as network calls.

-The most important thing you’ll need to do as a react developer is understand how to consume promises, why?
+The most important thing you’ll need to do as a React developer is understand how to consume promises, why?
 Because when you call an api it’s going to return a promise.
 The easy way to know that something is a promise is that you can call .then() on it.

 So you may do something like this:

 ![Example of using fetch to call an api and handling the promise to extract a sessionID](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_18.png?alt=media)

 So what’s happening here?
 First up we call an API using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) (check out the link).
 That call returns a promise which we can call `then()` on.
 We then parse the response to json and that returns another promise where we can then extract the session.
 If something goes wrong, we use `catch()` to handle the error.
-You’ll need to be comfortable with consuming promises as a react developer so take your time and don’t forget to consult the docs: [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
+You’ll need to be comfortable with consuming promises as a React developer so take your time and don’t forget to consult the docs: [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 **So how do I write my own promise?**